E-commerce

 March 25, 2025

-Marketing, support, logistics, finance: the more your team grows, the more the Shopify admin concentrates sensitive actions (orders, customers, payments, apps).
-Roles and permissions make it possible to apply the principle of least privilege without micro-managing every checkbox for each person.
-This guide is based on the official documentation: User management, Permissions, Role management, Sensitive permissions, security settings, and the OWASP Authorization Cheat Sheet for the “who can do what” framework on the application security side.
-For another step-by-step perspective, also see RBAC in the Shopify admin.
+Marketing, support, logistics, finance: the larger your team grows, the more Shopify admin concentrates sensitive actions (orders, customers, payments, apps).
+The roles and permissions make it possible to apply the principle of least privilege without micro-managing every checkbox for each person.
+This guide is based on the official documentation: User management, Permissions, Role management, Sensitive permissions, the security settings, and the OWASP Authorization Cheat Sheet for the “who can do what” framework on the application security side.
+For another step-by-step angle, see also RBAC in Shopify admin.

 The goal is not to cite global average breach costs: it is to structure access, document roles, and review permissions when the organization changes.